-Explicit consent must be confirmed in a clear and specifically worded statement (oral or written), so signing a statement would be explicit consent but an affirmative action alone e.g. responding to an email requesting consent would not be.
+Explicit consent must be confirmed in a clear and specifically worded statement (oral or written), so signing a statement would be explicit consent but an affirmative action alone e.g. responding to an email requesting consent would not be explicit consent.
+The ICO advise that if you need explicit consent, you take extra care with the wording.